 Harvey Weinstein was a powerful Hollywood producer.
 He is now a convicted rapist.

-The mythical world of Oz has had a presence in film much longer than you'd think.
+Did you know that the mythical world of Oz has had a presence in film much longer than you'd think?

 The First 10 Films Ever to Be Based on Fairy Tales

-Seeing as they've been told and retold time and again, it should come as no surprise that fairy tales have been adapted to film since the earliest days of cinema.
+Fairy tales have an enduring quality to be told and retold time and again.
+Here are the first ten fairy tales adapted to film during the earliest days of cinema.

 How to Make a Feature Film Under 25 Grand

-I sat down with Olivier Dalipagic, director of new film "Off the Record" to get some insight into how to make a feature film under $25,000.
-In this interview, Mr. Dalipagic also got an opportunity to discuss the making of "Off the Record" to aspiring filmmakers.
+I sat down with Olivier Dalipagic, director of the new film "Off the Record" to get some insight into how to make a feature film under $25,000.
+In this interview, Mr. Dalipagic also got an opportunity to discuss the making of "Off the Record" with aspiring filmmakers.